 - Required Advisory Statements for Medicine Labels (RASML) for ingredients

-- Transmissible Spongiform Encephalopathies (TSE): TGA approach to minimising the risk of exposure for animal derived ingredients
+- Animal derived ingredients - Transmissible Spongiform Encephalopathies (TSE): TGA approach to minimising the risk of exposure

-- Standard for the Uniform Scheduling of Medicines and Poisons.
+- Access controls on substances - Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).